-(born May 21, 1951) is an American comedy writer, political satirist, and now Senator from Minnesota.
+Alan Stuart Franken (born May 21, 1951) is an American comedy writer, occasional actor, political satirist, and former U.S. Senator from Minnesota.

-Oh, and he can freehand draw an accurate map of the United States of America from memory
+Oh, and he can freehand draw an accurate map of the United States of America (mostly the continental 48) from memory (a skill he once displayed on a late-'80s Saturday Night Live episode, showing then-Weekend Update anchor Dennis Miller where the electoral college votes would be for the 1988 election).

 His books include: